outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - definition_routes.json can be generated from the paths in interface_networks.json, which just describes the links in networks of concepts/intents & other interface networks
       - add function to map conceptual object to structural object
       - add function to map conceptual function to structural step
-      - system analysis function
+      - system analysis function (identify boundaries, gaps, limits, layers, & other system objects)
-      - representation of a function/attribute in isolation with respect to time (snapshot or section)

   - give example of each type of problem-solving workflows